kingb12/model-morphing/README.md

 This function will run for a while, and will give updates on progress to stdout as it is able to remove/keep reactions.
 When it complete, the morphing process is finished!
 The final model is the one referenced by `morph.model`

-### Translating Media:

-A common use case occurs when the source organism and target organism don't grow on identical media.
-In this case, one can specify the source media upon Morph construction as described above, and prior to processing reactions, use the `translate_media` method.
-The `translate_media` method takes a Media object as an argument and if necessary, gapfills the model so it can grow on this new media, changing `morph.media` to the supplied argument.

 ## Questions, Concerns, Feature Requests, etc.